MansM/vagrant-kubeadm/readme.md

 This vagrant file is to setup kubernetes.
 Its not complete, and its certainly not for prod usage

-it currently installs kubernetes with weave-net
+it currently installs kubernetes with flannel